Coherent control of ionization via stabilization by resonant pulse pairs: Results

-which is expected to capture the electron dynamics on dressed states during the probe pulse for the values $(2N+1)\frac{\pi}{2}$, as explained in Sec.~\ref{sec:theory}.
+First, we investigate phase-dependent population dynamics of helium using RTDCIS for the two-pulse case during resonant photoionization (1+1).
+Linearly polarized pulses, as defined in Sec.~\ref{sec:pulses}, are used.
+Both pulses are taken to have a pulse area of $\theta\approx 2.5\pi$.
 For time-dependent simulations, a complex absorbing potential (CAP) was used instead of ECS to enforce outgoing boundary conditions (since ECS can only be used reliably for time-dependent simulations in the velocity gauge, but there TDCIS suffers from unphysical many-body energy shifts \cite{bertolino_thomasreichekuhn_2022}).
 The form of the CAP used was

 where $\Theta$ is the Heaviside step function, and the parameters were chosen as $\eta = 0.01$ and $r_{\textrm{CAP}} = 110$ a.u.
 Quasienergy calculations performed with these CAP parameters were able to reproduce the rates shown in Fig.~\ref{fig:rates}(d).